oakgroup/android-bhf-doctors/README.md

-# Android BHF Doctors app
+# Android Moving Health app

 Use as template